matteoferla/rescomp-tests/README.md

 # rescomp-tests

-> This is just a storage dumpyard
+> This is just a storage dumpyard and an internal thing.

 Various tests done in Rescomp.
 Rescomp runs Univa Grid Engine (UGE) as its batch-queuing system.